Nyhavn, Tivoli Gardens, Christiania, RosenborgCopenhagen 3 Days

 You will now enter Kastellet through the gate, either the King’s Gate or the Norway Gate.
 Inside a small village is revealed with guard and store houses, as well as six barracks with dormitories for the garrison of 1,800 men.

 Moreover, you will in the military complex find the Commander’s original house, a granary, gunpowder stores, a church and a prison.
-As an interesting fact the prison had windows turning to the church, such that the church service was visible to the prisoners!

 It is a lovely place to spend a couple of hours chilling after the more intense morning sightseeing in Copenhagen city!